+B1
-B1 Institutional Enrollment - Men and Women

-Provide numbers of students for each of the following categories as of the institution's official fall reporting date or as of October 19, 2022.
+Institutional Enrollment - Men and Women Provide numbers of students for each of the following categories as of the institution's official fall reporting date or as of

+October 15, 2023.

-- · Note: Report students formerly designated as "first professional" in the graduate cells. - · For information on reporting study abroad students please see: This Document at NCES.GOV - If your institution collects and reports non-binary gender data, please use the "Another Gender" category. - In cases where gender information is not provided, please distribute across the two-binary categories.
+- Note: Report students formerly designated as "first professional" in the graduate cells. - For information on reporting study abroad students, please see NCES.GOV documentation. - If your institution collects and reports non-binary gender data, please use the "Another Gender" category. - In cases where gender information is not provided, please distribute across the two-binary categories.